endmon/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 ### 4.
 No we didn't have any error on these tasks, we think that the load balancer is smart enough to balance quite well, and we didn't make enough requests to cause an error.
 ### 5.
-After doing the weight config:
+After doing the weight config (haproxy_weight.cfg in annexes):
 ```
 server s1 ${WEBAPP_1_IP}:3000 cookie s1 check weight 2
 server s2 ${WEBAPP_2_IP}:3000 cookie s2 check weight 1